yuletide/surface-tools/README.md

 # surface-tools

-Different tools for using the Microsoft Surface with Linux.

-All tools have been tested with the Surface Pro 1, but might also work with different models.
+An assorment of tools/scrpits to make Linux/Android more fully featured on the Microsoft Surface Pro 3.

 For explanations on what the tools are doing please read the individual readme files inside the respective directories.